pavanteja41/pavanteja41/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m currently working on DATA
-- 🌱 I’m currently learning DATA SCIENCE
+- 🌱 I’m currently learning DATA SCIENCE from IIT M
 <!---
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...